MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/clientapi/send-in-app-notifications.md

 ### Notification with action link

-This following examples shows how to create notifications with actions, custom body, and custom icons.
+The following examples show how to create notifications with actions, custom body, and custom icons.

 #### Action with title and URL